 The shadows were crisp one morning.

 As I researched this camera, I read a couple comments praising this lens’s warmth.
-I think that comes through in this shot – well, except at the bottom where it’s washed out.
-I’m impressed with the detail captured in the stone wall and in the chair’s woven seating surface.
+I think that comes through in this shot.

-Are you wondering why I haven’t shown you any of the shots from my black-and-white roll?
-I shot a 36-exposure roll of the Neopan 100 Acros, but rewinding was labored and difficult.
-About halfway through, the film tore apart.
+I had serious trouble with the black-and-white roll, 36 exposures of Fujifilm Neopan 100 Acros.
+Rewinding was labored and difficult, and halfway through the film tore apart.
 I discovered it when I opened the camera and fogged the film still wound around the takeup spool.
 I was depressed for the rest of the day!